Dasharo/docs/docs/common-coreboot-docs/clevo_post_install.md

 1. Select the `Check for updates` bar to start installing available updates and drivers.
-During this process previously selected bar might be changed to `Restart now` or `Retry`, so click them if something hasn't been installed yet, something has gone wrong or restart is just required.
+During this process previously selected bar might be changed to `Restart now` or `Retry`, so click them if something hasn't been installed yet, something has gone wrong or a restart is just required.
 The entire process may take up to 30 minutes.
 1. Select the `Advanced options` option in the `Windows Update Settings` window.
 1. Locate the `Optional updates` option and click on it.